dashpay/dips/dip-tx-sighash-algorithm.md

 For item 6 let's call `script` the script being executed, so the `scriptPubKey` of the `UTXO` spent by the input being signed.
 Then the `scriptCode` is computed as:
 * If the `script` does not contain any `OP_CODESEPARATOR`, the `scriptCode` is the `script` serialized as scripts inside `CTxOut`.
 * If the `script` contains any `OP_CODESEPARATOR`, the `scriptCode` is the `script` but removing everything up to and including the last executed `OP_CODESEPARATOR` before the signature checking opcode being executed, serialized as scripts inside `CTxOut`.
-* An important difference compared to the previous algorithm is that `FindAndDelete` of the signature is no longer applied to the `scriptCode`.
-This enforces that signatures are part only of the `scriptSig`.
+* Notice that, unlike the previous algorithm, all `OP_CODESEPARATOR` after the last executed one are not removed.

 All other items are computed depending on the `sighash` type: